timpostuvan/adagrid/README.md

 ### Conda

-AdaGrid can be run inside a [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment by cloning the project and running the following commands:
+A conda environment can be set up by cloning the project and running the following commands:

 ```
 conda create --name adagrid python=3.9